FAMILY OWNED AND OPERATED FUNERAL HOMES SINCE 1881.

 When a person passes away and Wetzel and Son is called, please notify the secretary or staff member who answers the telephone that a death has occured.
 We will make the necessary arrangements to have the deceased brought to the funeral home.
 We will also discuss an appointment time to meet with the family to arrange for the funeral, or set a time for one of our directors to make a return call to the family to set that appointment.

-General information for planning a funeral.
+General information about planning a funeral.

 • It can be arranged to have the service delayed additional days if family circumstances require it.